boredsquirrel/Arkenfox-softening/Addon-recommendations.md

 - LAN
 - others

 Unrestricted CSS is way faster, so if your browser gets too slow for your needs, enable it for trusted domains.
-Bad CSS can cause memory overflows, afaik there was an issue in Firefox that made it vulnerable towards that.
+Bad CSS can cause memory overflows..

 ## ![Image](https://addons.mozilla.org/user-media/addon_icons/607/607454-64.png?modified=mcrushed) [UBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin)
 Ublock Origin increases security, as Arkenfox removes Googles "Safe Browsing".
 It uses local filterlists to block tracking and malware domains, ads and more.